 Does a Christian have to attend every service a church has?

 The simple answer is “no.” There is no New Testament command for believers to maintain perfect attendance at church.
 Attending every church service does not make a person “holier” than the one who misses a service here and there.
 Our relationship with God is not based on rule-following or punching a time clock at church; it’s based on our position in Christ (1 Corinthians 1:2).
-The question that matters in eternity is not “How many times was I in church” but “Did I truly know Jesus Christ?”
+The question that matters in eternity is not “How many times was I in church”, but “Did I truly know Jesus Christ?”
 (Matthew 7:21–23).

 How often should the Lord’s Supper / Communion be observed?

 Answer: The Bible nowhere instructs us how often we should take communion.
 First Corinthians 11:23–26 records the following instructions for communion: “The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’
 In the same way, after supper he took the cup, saying, ‘This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.’
 For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.”
-This passage gives all the instructions we need to perform the rite of communion and to understand the significance of what we are doing.
+This passage gives all the instructions needed to perform the rite of communion, and therefore, to understand the significance of what we are doing.

 I was baptized by a non-ordained person.
 Do I need to be baptized by an ordained minister?

 Answer: The Bible is very clear about baptism.
 There are two points we all need to understand.
 (1) Baptism is to take place after a person has received Jesus Christ as Savior, trusting in Him alone for salvation.
 (2) Baptism is to be by immersion.
 The word baptize literally means to “immerse / submerge in water.”
-Baptism by immersion is the only method of baptism that adequately illustrates what baptism symbolizes—believers dying, being buried with Christ, and being raised to newness of life (Romans 6:3-4).
+Baptism by immersion is the only method of baptism that adequately illustrates what baptism symbolizes — believers dying, being buried with Christ, and being raised to newness of life (Romans 6:3-4).

 Is baptism required before a person can receive communion?